ernestodecrecchio/Moneye-Money-Manager/README.md

 ## Architecture, Technologies and development infos

 ## 🤝 Feedback and Contributions
+We welcome contributions from the community!
+Please read our [Contributing Guide](CONTRIBUTING.md) to get started.

 ## 📃 License
 This project is licensed under the terms of the AGPL-3.0 license.